fhiso/legacy-format/dates.md

 -------  ----------   -----------------------------

 The number of *calendar days* in February varies depending on the *logical year*.
-The rules for determining this number for years with the "`A.D.`" *epoch name* are as follows:
+The rules for determining this number in years with the "`A.D.`" *epoch name* are as follows:

 *  If the *logical year* number is exactly divisible by 400,